Joanna Howe: Anti-abortion activism

+Howe has been an activist in the anti-abortion movement in Australia.
+She formerly held pro-choice views; however, after being challenged by a friend in her 20s on the subject, her personal readings and research led her to a pro-life position.

 Howe was involved in the July 2022 formation of the Enid Lyons List, an anti-abortion group which aims to elect young women to political office.

-Howe supported a bill by South Australian Liberal MP Ben Hood that would have required those seeking an abortion after 28 weeks to undergo induced labour.
-She was described by The Guardian as being "the architect" of the proposal.
-The bill failed to pass in the Legislative Council, with MPs in October 2024 voting ten to nine in the negative.
+She worked on and supported a bill by South Australian Liberal MP Ben Hood that would have required those seeking an abortion after 28 weeks of pregnancy to undergo induced labour.
+The bill failed to pass in the Legislative Council, with MPs in October 2024 voting ten to nine against it.
 A pairing agreement between Michelle Lensink, who opposed the bill, and Jing Lee, who supported it, was terminated by Lee on the night of the vote, with Dennis Hood agreeing to pair Lensink at the last minute.
-Howe stated that she had lobbied Lee to terminate the pair agreement, stating that she would "hold [Lee] to account in the public square" if Lee continued with the pair agreement.
-Following the vote, Howe made social media posts on Instagram and X describing seven politicians and advocates, all women who had opposed the bill, (Note: The seven women listed were deputy premier Susan Close, minister Katrine Hildyard, former Attorney-General Vickie Chapman, SA-Best MP Connie Bonaros, then-Greens MP Tammy Franks, and academics Barbara Baird and Katina D'Onise.) as baby-killers, using illustrations in the style of the book series The Baby-Sitters Club, but instead captioned with "The Baby Killers Club".
-Terry Stephens, President of the Legislative Council, banned Howe from attending the chamber after the bill's failure, stating that members of the legislature had witnessed Howe using "threatening and intimidating tactics".
-Howe described the ban as a "total abuse of power", saying that the allegations made against her were incorrect.
+Howe had lobbied Lee to terminate the pair agreement.
+Howe subsequently made social media posts describing seven politicians and advocates, all women who had opposed the bill, (Note: The seven women listed were deputy premier Susan Close, minister Katrine Hildyard, former Attorney-General Vickie Chapman, SA Best MP Connie Bonaros, then-Greens MP Tammy Franks, and academics Barbara Baird and Katina D'Onise.) as "baby-killers".
+Terry Stephens, president of the Legislative Council, banned Howe from attending the chamber after the bill's failure, stating that members had witnessed Howe using "threatening and intimidating tactics".
+Howe denied allegations made against her.

 In a May 2025 parliamentary debate on a proposal by New South Wales Greens MLC Amanda Cohn to expand access to abortion, Liberal leader Mark Speakman stated that Howe had emailed him, promising to lead a public campaign calling for his removal as leader if he supported the bill.
-Following Speakman's comments, Howe stated in an online video "am I a bully or is Mark Speakman just a precious snowflake who can't handle the democratic process?"
+A number of state and federal MPs also reported having received abusive messages after being targeted by Howe on social media.